Your freelancer did a great job. Seriously. They took your idea, turned it into something real, and helped you get paying customers. That matters.

 The gap between "build what I ask" and "help me figure out what to build" is the difference between a freelancer and a technical partner.

+Upgrading to a better freelancer is the most tempting option because it feels low-risk.
 Same structure, different person.
 You'll still be the project manager.
 You'll still lack strategic input.
-The ceiling is the same.
 It's just a nicer ceiling.

 The conversations shift.
 Instead of "how long will this take?" you're discussing "should we build this at all?"
 Instead of managing tickets, you're talking strategy.